 The Plays of Josefina Niggli: Recovered Landmarks of Latino Literature.
 Co-edited with Yolanda Padilla.
 Madison: University of Wisconsin Press, 2007.
 (Named one of twenty-four “Best of the Best Books Published by University Presses” by the American Library Association).

 Articles and Book Chapters

-“Trans-American Popular Forms of Latino/a Literature: Genre Fictions, Graphic Novels, and Digital Environments.”
-The Cambridge History of Latina/o Literature, Ed.
+“Trans-American Popular Forms of Latino/a Literature: Genre Fiction, Graphic Novels, and Digital Environments.”
+The Cambridge History of Latina/o Literature.
+Ed.
 John Morán González and Laura Lomas.
-New York: Cambridge University Press, forthcoming 2017.
+New York: Cambridge University Press, 2018.
+636-656.